First Aid Kit Refills in New York & New Jersey

 Keep your first aid kit stocked and ready…just in case

 Having all the necessary first aid supplies onsite isn’t important until it’s needed.
-Let SSU protect you and your employees.
+Let SSU be the safety supply company that will protect you and your employees.
 Treat minor cuts, injuries and illnesses with a fully stocked first aid kit on hand.
 Pick the size that’s right for your workplace.

 SSU can perform monthly & yearly inspections and first aid kit replenishment to ensure your supplies are complete.
 Keep your kit up to date and be ready to respond—just in case.